SubhojitGuin/restaurant-menu-web-application/README.md

 Certainly!
 Here's the continuation of the description for the README.md file:

-## Deployment

-The web application can be easily deployed to a production environment.
-Here are the general steps to follow:

-1. Set up a production server with Python and a compatible database system (e.g., PostgreSQL).
-2. Clone the repository to the server.
-3. Install the required dependencies using `pip install -r requirements.txt`.
-4. Configure the database settings in the Django settings.py file.
-5. Run necessary migrations using `python manage.py migrate`.
-6. Set up a web server (e.g., Nginx) to serve the application.
-7. Configure the web server to forward requests to the Django application.
-8. Set up any necessary static file serving.
-9. Start the application server and web server.

-Ensure to follow appropriate security measures when deploying to a production environment, such as using HTTPS, securing sensitive information, and implementing access controls.

 ## Credits

 We would like to acknowledge the following resources and libraries that contributed to the development of this application: